Let us help you customize your experience.

 As parents and guardians, it’s important to identify these symptoms early since children that are diagnosed late may become ill and require emergency room visits or hospital stays for IV fluids and insulin.

 Type 1 diabetes affects about 1 in 400 children, adolescents, and young adults under 20 years of age.
 There is no cure for this disease, but insulin treatment is very effective for the daily management of diabetes.

 The Arkansas Children’s Diabetes Clinic deals with newly diagnosed or follow-up diabetes patients, offering a broad multidisciplinary approach to diabetes management.
 For appointments, call 501-236-4949.
-For more information, the Diabetes Clinic also provides the Diabetes 101 Booklet and Diabetes School Management Plan.
+For more information, the Diabetes Clinic also provides the Diabetes 101 Booklet.